 In 2017, Lobbyists 4 Good secured an additional 2.5 million dollars for the Institute of Peace's budget.
-We will continue to lobby for the Institute of Peace until its budget reaches 50 million.
+We will continue lobbying for the Institute of Peace until its budget reaches 50 million.

 As a student of political science and anthropology with a focus in armed conflict, I have had the opportunity to take an in-depth look at the horror of warfare, to try to understand why we kill each other, and to learn how it can be prevented.